kriang/damngood.tools/README.md

 Feel free to copy parts of the code and use them to improve your projects.
 Attribution or backlinks are much appreciated, especially to the [DamnGood.Tools](https://damngood.tools/).

-But please, don't use this code to compete directly with the tools.
+But please, don't use this code to compete directly with the tools. # damngoodtools